Thrace 3.0: Coinage In the Land of Orpheus

 The ancient region of Thrace, which today comprises Bulgaria, the European part of Turkey and northern Greece, is characterized by a varied landscape, an eventful history and a rich and diverse coinage.

-The exhibition in the Bode-Museum will display Thracian coins from the archaic to the Roman period that were minted by Greek colonies, indigenous tribes, local dynasties and Roman provincial administrators and that depict underlying identity constructions.
+The exhibition in the Bode-Museum displayed Thracian coins from the archaic to the Roman period that were minted by Greek colonies, indigenous tribes, local dynasties and Roman provincial administrators and that depict underlying identity constructions.

 Coins are a particularly good medium for investigating the potential influence that social, economic and administrative changes can exert on local identity constructions.
-The exhibition will demonstrate this clearly by drawing on coinages from 44 Thracian cities.
-It will also emphasize the extent to which these coins reflect or even propagate not only a local, but also a shared, regional Thracian identity.
+The exhibition demonstrated this clearly by drawing on coinages from 44 Thracian cities.
+It also emphasized the extent to which these coins reflect or even propagate not only a local, but also a shared, regional Thracian identity.

 October 16, 2015 to March 30, 2016

 Special Exhibition room of the Münzkabinett (Numismatic Collection)

 → (B-4-2) Region and Memorie: Local history and local myths on Thracian provincial coins